tpehrson123/hafb-cpp-fundamentals/Module3/LA3-1/README.md

 # Try-It-Out Activity 1-1
-Template Repository for CS1410 class
+Template Repository for C++ Fundamentals class

 Compile and run the code.
 See that it prints out